 Economists suggest that this is due to the amount of uncertainty and lost hours caused by constantly changing guidelines around the Covid pandemic.

 Since the legislation was announced, the industry has voiced a number of criticisms.
-Here, we’ll highlight just a few, as well as ways your organisation can overcome and adapt to these new requirements.
+Here, we’ll highlight just a few, as well as ways your organization can overcome and adapt to these new requirements.